13muskanp/CSCI561-hw/README.md

 - [Homework 1](./homework1/README.md): Description and code for Homework 1.
 - [Homework 2](./homework2/README.md): Description and code for Homework 2.
 - [Homework 3](./homework3/README.md): Description and code for Homework 3.
-- [Homework 4](./homework4/README.md): Description and code for Homework 4.
-- [Homework 5](./homework5/README.md): Description and code for Homework 5.

 Please refer to the individual homework directories for more details on each assignment.